pzareba22/moss_fsm_adapter/README.md

 - We want to return the output in some format to be parsed by the user right?
 - Is there any expected output format?
 - What is the expected input format? is it compatible with .smi files?
+- can we use GraalVM to run this code?